 7 ways to fight New Zealand weeds organically

-It’s a common misconception that organic farms have more problems with weeds, but research by weed scientist Kerry Harrington at Massey University found that wasn’t the case, with his trials over eight years showing the weed component of pasture on an organic test farm was the same as a conventional test farm, approximately 5%.
+It’s a common misconception that organic farms have more problems with weeds, but research by weed scientist Kerry Harrington at Massey University found that wasn’t the case.
+His trials, over eight years, comparing a ‘conventional’ farm with an organic one, showed both farm’s had the same weed component in their pasture, approximately 5 percent.

-Even if you have a small block, it can be easy to not walk over the entire area, especially if you have animals that know you well and will come to you, vs herding.
+Even if you have a small block, it’s probably rare for you to walk over the entire area on a regular basis, especially if you have animals that know you well and will come to you, vs you needing to herd them.

 But the key to successful organic weed control is to get onto weed plants when the area affected is small so they don’t get the chance to go to seed or to spread (which weeds are very good at doing, very quickly), saving you time and money.

 Once a plant gets to the flowering stage, it will quickly go to seed.
-Also, by controlling weeds, especially perennials, when they are young and vigorous, you deplete the root system, making it more difficult for the plant to regrow again so they become smaller and smaller, before giving up.
+By controlling weeds, especially perennials, when they are young and vigorous, you deplete the root system, making it more difficult for the plant to regrow again so they become smaller and smaller, before giving up.

 A mouldboard plough turns and buries a layer of topsoil, burying weed seeds so they are unable to germinate.
 Research has shown this type of ploughing also helps the crop to grow as the subsoil allows a lot of water to pass through it, soaking into the topsoil and giving a boost to the developing roots of plants.

-This will mean you’d need a contractor to come in to cultivate and later undersow (undersowing is vastly superior to over-sowing), and you’d need to have any pasture mown to a very short, almost scalped length before attempting to cultivate it.
+This will mean you’d need a contractor to come in to cultivate and later undersow pasture seed (undersowing is vastly superior to over-sowing).

-There’s now NZ research which shows mowing Californian thistle at specific times of the year is a great way to kill it off, but mowing off other thistle species makes the plants more palatable to stock if they are allowed to graze the cut-off remains soon after.
+NZ research shows mowing Californian thistle at specific times of the year is a great way to kill it off.
+Mowing off other thistle species makes the plants more palatable to stock if they are allowed to graze the cut-off remains soon after.

 Grazing animals graze in different ways: